Mynzy/mynzy.github.io/_posts/2025-09-24-siber-siaga-2025-writeup.md

 # Siber Siaga 2025 CTF Writeup (Online)

 My team, pulupuluultraman has managed to get 9th place and represent IIUM in Code Combat 2025 😆.
 This is my 1st CTF writeup and this writeup covers my solutions for 5 challenges from the Siber Siaga 2025 CTF competition.
+Special thanks to my team members, Jerit3787 & Rizzykun for carrying mee 🥳.

 ## Challenge 1: Spelling Bee